ZachHembree/RichHudFramework.Client/articles/HUD-Spaces.md

 #### Diegetic / World-Space UI

-By parenting UI elements to a `CustomSpaceNode` whose matrix is derived from a cockpit block, door, or any <xref:VRage.Game.ModAPI.Ingame.IMyEntity>, developers can create interfaces that naturally move, rotate, and scale with objects in the game world (e.g., control panels, status readouts on machinery, holographic menus).
+By parenting UI elements to a `CustomSpaceNode` whose matrix is derived from a cockpit block, door, or any <xref:VRage.Game.ModAPI.Ingame.IMyEntity>, developers can create interfaces that naturally track objects in the game world (e.g., control panels, status readouts on machinery, holographic menus).

 ### Depth Sorting